Settlement Agreements Solicitors Enfield, Finchley, North London and Hertfordshire

 In order for a settlement agreement to be legally binding, it is a requirement that the individual seeks professional legal advice and for their chosen representative to sign an ‘Adviser’s Certificate’.
 Legal fees are commonly paid by the employer (although this is not a legal requirement) and usually we find that the contribution is sufficient to cover our fees; which mean you pay nothing!

 Time is often of the essence.
 We are able to provide fast (same day), objective advice in workplace situations which have culminated in the offer of a settlement agreement, previously known as compromise agreements.
 Everyone is busy, especially when there is the task of looking for a new job.
 We are committed to working around your needs and can provide advice over the telephone or skype.
 Alternatively, if you would like to put a face to the name, a member of our employment team would be more than happy to meet you at one of our offices.
 We promise simple, clear explanations without unnecessary legal jargon.

 We will provide strategic and commercially balanced advice and endeavour to turn what may seem like an insurmountable problem at work into a solution that works for you allowing you to focus on the future.

 Contact our Settlement Agreement Lawyers in Enfield, Finchley, North London and Hertfordshire

 Our employment lawyers provide strategic, commercially balanced yet empathetic advice whilst endeavouring to provide a solution that works for you, allowing you to focus on the future.
-Call us today on 0208 363 4444 or complete our online contact form and one of our team will be in touch to discuss your matter further.
+Call us today on 0208 363 4444 or complete our settlement agreements enquiry form on this page and we will be in touch promptly to discuss your employment matter further.

 Since March 2020, employment practitioners have seen an influx in instructions from employees and employers relating to settlement agreements.